WISDEM/WISDEM/docs/examples/05_tower_mono/tutorial.rst

 Now that we've set up the tower problem, we set values for tower, soil, and RNA assembly properties.
 For the soil, shear and modulus properties for the soil can be defined, but in this example we assume that all directions are rigid (3 translation and 3 rotation).
-The center of mass locations are defined relative to the tower top in the yaw-aligned coordinate system.
+As mentioned above, all forces, moments, and inertia properties are taken about the tower top centerline, in the yaw-aligned coordinate system.
-Blade and hub moments of inertia should be defined about the hub center, nacelle moments of inertia are defined about the center of mass of the nacelle.

 .. literalinclude:: ../../../examples/05_tower_monopile/tower_direct.py
     :language: python